 - By default, Veeam Backup & Replication maps restored disks to the original VM.
 If the original VM was relocated or if you want to attach disks to another VM, you need to select the target VM manually.
 Click Browse and select the necessary VM from the virtual environment.

-To facilitate selection, you can use the search field at the bottom of the window: click the button on the left of the field to select the necessary type of object that must be searched for, enter a VM name or a part of it and click the Start search button on the right or press [ENTER].
+To facilitate selection, you can use the search field at the bottom of the window: click the button on the left of the field to select the necessary type of object that must be searched for, enter a VM name or a part of it and click the Start search button on the right or press [Enter] on the keyboard.

 - Select check boxes next to virtual hard disks that you want to restore.